Being a WordPress Developer

 The WordPress website has a great support system.
 So if you’re looking for help with a specific plugin, you can check out the support forums.
 If you’re looking for more detailed documentation on a feature of WordPress, you can find that in the aforementioned resources.
 There are many educational websites like WP101 and WPBeginner if you’re just getting started and services like Treehouse or Lynda if you’re looking for some specific training.

 Finally, WordPress thrives because of the community that supports it.
 While you’re getting up to speed on the platform, fellow community members will be your best resource for overcoming hurdles.
-Your city or region probably has a WordPress meetup or WordCamp that you can go to to learn and share what you’ve learned.
-For example, we host one of the many meetups in Orange County and try to provide solutions for attendees as a way of giving back.
+Your city or region probably has a WordPress meetup or WordCamp.
+These are great places for you to go to learn and share what you’ve learned.
+We host one of the many meetups in Orange County and solve attendee problems as a way of giving back.
 We’re firm believers in lifelong learning, and this interaction allows us to keep knowledge flowing.

 It’s a great time to be a WordPress developer.
 New information is constantly created, and being a part of the local community helps keep us informed of the ever-shifting scene.